 - Context-Body - Contents of both message body and application context have to be validated with XSD/DTD defined against properties Body and Context respectively.
 When this option is selected, both properties Context and Body are visible.

 This property defines the XSD/DTD with which content of the message body has to be validated.
-Click the ellipses button to open the editor to provide XSD/DTD as shown in the figure below.
+Click the ellipses button to open the editor to provide XSD/DTD.

 Figure 3: Defining XSD / DTD

 Enable the Show Expert Properties checkbox to make the properties visible.

 Figure 4: XMLVerification CPS with Expert Properties enabled and highlighted

 Pre Processing XSL configuration can be used to transform request message before processing it.
 Click the ellipses button against the property to configure the properties.

 Refer to the Pre/Post Processing XSL Configuration section under the Common Configurations page for details regarding Pre Processing XSL configuration and Post Processing XSL configuration (below).

 Post Processing XSL configuration can be used to transform the response message before sending it to the output port.